 ↑ I ordered a 20″ plain square pillow insert from Amazon, that fits perfectly inside regular pillow-cases.
 When you fold the extra fabric inside, it looks just like a regular cushion, but with an easy change (and washable) cover. ↑

 ↑ Both of these “Lady-Head” wall pockets were found at Value Village, at different times.
 They’re some of my favourite thrift store scores ever! ↑

 ↑ I recently got these mid-century die cuts, and the one of the bunny shown further down, from ebay. ↑

 ↑ The garlands are also a diy project, with the same link as the ornaments above. ↑

-↑ This is a music box was a gift from my mother years ago.
-It plays “It’s a Small World” while the ferris-wheel turns. ↑
+↑ This handmade wooden piece plays music.
+It was a gift from my mother years ago.
+You crank it by turning the wheel, and it plays “It’s a Small World” while the ferris-wheel slowly turns. ↑

 ↑ The branches are trimmings from a rose-bush in our garden, that needed pruning.
 I brought them in and put them in water, and they sprouted leaves! ↑

 ↑ The baskets are another diy, made by weaving cotton yarn through plastic fruit boxes, described in this post. ↑

 ↑ I won’t be wearing this vintage butterfly scarf outdoors anytime soon, so might as well use it as a tablecloth! ↑